Hôtel de Besenval: Only the best will do: An esthete and his connections to the world of fine arts

 Cutaway drawing showing the nymphaeum in 1782, as designed by Alexandre-Théodore Brongniart and artistically decorated by Claude Michel.
-On the wall, between the two niches with the vases, one of the two large reliefs, made of Pierre de Tonnerre, by Claude Michel, depicting Venus and Cupid, (Salmacis and Hermaphroditus) and Leda and the Swan.
+On the wall, between the two niches with the vases, one of the two large reliefs, made from Pierre de Tonnerre, by Claude Michel, depicting Venus and Cupid, (Salmacis and Hermaphroditus) and Leda and the Swan.
 The second one, on the opposite side, depicting Pan pursuing Syrinx under de gaze of Cupid (as can be seen separately above the drawing).
 On the far left: The now considered lost larger-than-life naiad, called La Source, on her oval-shaped pedestal.
 The console table with paw feet (one of a pair) visible in this cutaway drawing is still at the Château de Digoine.
 In addition to the nymphaeum itself, contemporaries were also impressed by the floating staircase that led there.
 This staircase was lost over time during the various structural alteration works.

-Thanks to his contacts with his friends at the Académie royale de peinture et de sculpture, of which he was named an Honoraire Amateur on 7 February 1784, replacing Abbé François-Emmanuel Pommyer (1713–1784), the Baron de Besenval surrounded himself with quality French art works, signed by Le Nain, Charles-André van Loo, Pierre Mignard, Jean-Baptiste Greuze, Antoine Watteau, Jean-Marc Nattier and Henri-Pierre Danloux just to name a few.
+Thanks to his contacts with his friends at the Académie royale de peinture et de sculpture – of which he was named an Honoraire Amateur on 7 February 1784, replacing Abbé François-Emmanuel Pommyer (1713–1784) – the Baron de Besenval surrounded himself with quality French art works, signed by Le Nain, Charles-André van Loo, Pierre Mignard, Jean-Baptiste Greuze, Antoine Watteau, Jean-Marc Nattier and Henri-Pierre Danloux just to name a few.
 The baron also owned a version of La Gimblette (girl playing with a dog) by Jean-Honoré Fragonard.
 This painting hung in the adjoining room of his bedroom, now called the Salon de l'alcôve or Le Boudoir.
 It was said that the baron owned the original version of La Gimblette.
 It is very likely that the baron bought La Gimblette from Jean-Baptiste-Pierre Lebrun.
 Today, the painting is considered lost.
 However, there is an engraving based on the original painting, executed by Charles Bertony in 1783 and with a dedication to the Baron de Besenval, showing an inscription with the baron's titles, awards and military ranks as well as the family coat of arms.